What is a non-accredited investor?

 In this way, non-accredited investors can invest in sectors previously only available to accredited investors.

 However, there remain some restrictions on the amount of money that non-accredited investors can invest.
-This is merely to reduce risks and to cap potential losses.
+This is merely to reduce risks and cap potential losses.
 The limits are set by the SEC based on the person's net worth and income.

 According to the SEC,